 “I knew Jack London was all about romanticizing nature and the frontier and primitive peoples and, you know, the wild.
 But this showed me a whole new realm of London’s ambivalence about civilization: The Scarlet Plague is not just among the first modern post-apocalyptic fictions — starting right about now, a global contagion wipes out nearly all 8 billion earthlings — but maybe the most Edenic and winsome one ever.” — Kurt Andersen (2012 blurb for HiLoBooks)

 Tony Leone designed the gorgeous cover of HiLoBooks’s edition of this book; and Michael Lewy provided the original cover illustration.
 (How much did New York Review Books like the look of our Radium Age series?
 So much that, with our encouragement, they hired Tony to design the paperback editions of their Children’s Collection.)
-Josh Glenn proofed each page, to ensure that the text is faithful to the original.
+Josh Glenn selected the books and proofed each page, to ensure that the text is faithful to the original.

 RADIUM AGE SCIENCE FICTION: “Radium Age” is Josh Glenn’s moniker for the 1904–33 era, which saw the discovery of radioactivity, i.e., the revelation that matter itself is constantly in movement — a fitting metaphor for the first decades of the 20th century, during which old scientific, religious, political, and social certainties were shattered.
 This same era saw the publication of genre-shattering writing by Edgar Rice Burroughs, E.E.
 “Doc” Smith, Jack London, Arthur Conan Doyle, Aldous Huxley, Olaf Stapledon, Karel Čapek, H.P.
 Lovecraft, Charlotte Perkins Gilman, Yevgeny Zamyatin, Philip Gordon Wylie, and other pioneers of post-Verne/Wells, pre-Golden Age “science fiction.”